-One of the 28 compounds was of particular interest because of its high potency in cells (library compound $IC{50} = 40 \text{ nM}$).
-This compound (henceforth referred to as 'ISRIB' for Integrated Stress Response inhibitor) is a symmetric bis-glycolamide, containing a central bi-substituted cyclohexane, and can exist as two diastereomers, cis and trans (Figure 2A).
-We synthesized both isomers and tested their ability to inhibit the ATF4-luciferase reporter (Figure 2B).
-Trans-ISRIB proved 100-fold more potent ($IC{50} = 5 \text{ nM}$) than cis-ISRIB ($IC{50} = 600 \text{ nM}$), indicating that the compound's interaction with its cellular target is stereospecific.
+One of the 28 compounds was of particular interest because of its high potency in cells (library compound $IC{50} = 40$ nM).
+This compound (henceforth referred to as "ISRIB" for Integrated Stress Response inhibitor) is a symmetric bis-glycolamide, containing a central bi-substituted cyclohexane, and can exist as two diastereomers, cis and trans (Fig. 2a).
+We synthesized both isomers and tested their ability to inhibit the ATF4-luciferase reporter (Fig. 2b).
+Trans-ISRIB proved 100-fold more potent ( $IC{50} = 5$ nM) than cis-ISRIB ( $IC{50} = 600$ nM), indicating that the compound's interaction with its cellular target is stereospecific.
 Given the two-order-of-magnitude difference in activity in this assay, the measured activity of cis-ISRIB may be an over-estimate, as we cannot exclude a small contamination with trans-ISRIB, which is far more potent.
-The lower IC{50} of trans-ISRIB relative to the compound in the small molecule library indicates that the library likely contains a mixture of the two stereoisomers.
+The lower $IC{50}$ of trans-ISRIB relative to the compound in the small molecule library indicates that the library likely contains a mixture of the two stereoisomers.
 All further experiments in this study were carried out with the synthesized trans-isomer of ISRIB.

-ISRIB is PERK-branch specific but does not impair PERK phosphorylation

-We next determined at which step ISRIB blocks ATF4 production.
-To this end, we first probed the phosphorylation status of PERK by Western blotting.
-PERK phosphorylation is indicative of its activation by autophosphorylation and can be recognized by reduced mobility on SDS-polyacrylamide gels.
-Notably, ISRIB did not inhibit the mobility shift of PERK observed in ER-stressed cells (Figure 2C).
-Rather, we observed an exaggerated mobility shift, indicative of increased phosphorylation of PERK upon ER stress, induced by either thapsigargin or tunicamycin (an inhibit or N-linked glycosylation).
+ISRIB is PERK-branch specific but does not impair PERK phosphorylation recognized by reduced mobility on SDS-polyacrylamide gels.
+Notably, ISRIB did not inhibit the mobility shift of PERK observed in ER-stressed cells (Fig. 2c).
+Rather, we observed an exaggerated mobility shift, indicative of increased phosphorylation of PERK upon ER stress, induced by either thapsigargin or tunicamycin (an inhibitor of N-linked glycosylation).
 In each case, in the absence of ISRIB, ATF4 and XBP1s were produced upon ER stress induction.
-In agreement with the behavior of the reporters described above, ISRIB blocked production of endogenous ATF4, whereas XBP1 mRNA splicing (Figure 2D) and XBP1s production persisted (Figure 2C and Figure 3-figure supplement 1).
-As shown below (Figure 5D), ISRIB also did not affect activation of the ATF6-branch of the UPR.
+In agreement with the behavior of the reporters described above, ISRIB blocked production of endogenous ATF4, whereas XBP1 mRNA splicing (Fig. 2d) and XBP1s production persisted (Fig. 2c and Fig. 3 supplement 1).
+As shown below (cf. Fig. 5d), ISRIB also did not affect activation of the ATF6-branch of the UPR.
 We conclude that ISRIB specifically blocks signaling of the PERK-branch of the UPR.